LexieTai/RyersonProject/README.md

 My goal is predicting the price of U.S. AirBnB rentals.
 Also find out the best performing model for predicting price.

+#Tentative stages
+├── data
+|   └──AB_US_2020.csv
+|
+├── README.md
+|
+└── AB_Capstone_notebook.ipynb

+#Tech Stack
+-Python3 is the main language.
+-Numpy, Pandas, matplotlib, seaborn, and sklearn are the main packages that were used.
+-Jupyter Notebook is where the code is hosted.